BILGI-IE-423/ie423-2024-termproject-data-flix/README.md

 - Select appropriate machine learning algorithms for the prediction task.

--Train and evaluate the predictive model using cross-validation and grid search for hyperparameter tuning.
+- Train and evaluate the predictive model using cross-validation and grid search for hyperparameter tuning.

 - Document the findings and develop a communicative report with visualizations and interpretations.